 Successful candidates will commence study in 2019-20.

-The studentship is available for three years full-time and will cover PhD tuition fees for UK/EU and international students, plus a stipend £14,777 per annum (2018/19 Research Council rate).
+The studentship is available for three years full-time and will cover PhD tuition fees for UK/EU and international students, plus a stipend at the research council rate of £15,009 per annum.

 Applicants should have a good first degree and a Master’s degree in law.
 An interest or background in environmental and (or) energy law would be advantageous.
 The successful candidate will work in a multi-disciplinary team with researchers from several universities and must be prepared to work across science and social science disciplines.
 There is a well developed training programme for doctoral students.

 Applications for this studentship should be sent to the College of Arts and Law Graduate School: email@example.com